montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 =============

 Appendices A-H were part of the Stage 1 submission (i.e., prior to any data collection).
-The remaining appendices (I-K) are part of the Stage 2 submission.
+The remaining appendices (I--M) are part of the Stage 2 submission.
-See manuscript for a more detailed description.
+See manuscript for a more detailed description of each.